SySS-Research/hashcathelper/README.md

 Additionally, you can pass the path to a file containing account names to be used as a filter.
 Only the accounts whose names are listed in this file will be considered.
-This is useful if you are only interested in statistics regarding active accounts and did not use `secretsdump -user-status`, for example.
+This is useful if you are only interested in statistics regarding active accounts and did not use `secretsdump.py -user-status`, for example.
 Or you want the statistics regarding all accounts with `admin` in their name.
 Or statistics regarding kerberoastable users.